*** UPDATED November 1, 2020 with Stock Returns as of Friday, October 30, 2020 ***

 The Rule Breakers service pointed out a couple of stocks before they were mainly known to Wall Street investors.
 Here’s a couple of examples:

 I started testing the platform and so far, so good.
-You can read more on our paper trading down here (trust me, you don’t want to miss it)!
+You can read more on our best stock newsletter review !

-What’s included with a Motley Fool Rule Breakers login (platform, list of stocks)?
+What’s included with Motley Fool Rule Breakers (platform, list of stocks)?

 The platform looks almost the same as the one for their Stock Advisor service.